ruby/setup-ruby/README.md

 ## Using self-hosted runners

-This action might work with [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) if the [GitHub Actions Runner Images](https://github.com/actions/runner-images)) is very similar to the ones used by GitHub runners.
+This action might work with [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) if the [Runner Image](https://github.com/actions/runner-images) is very similar to the ones used by GitHub runners.
 Notably:

 * Make sure to use the same operating system and version.
 * Set the environment variable `ImageOS` on the runner to the corresponding value on GitHub-hosted runners (e.g. `ubuntu18`/`macos1015`/`win19`).
 This is necessary to detect the operating system and version.